kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 insert isa person, has name "Topsy";
 insert isa person, has name "Tim";
 commit
+match $x isa person, has name $n; select $x, $n;
 ```

+Then, you should see the following (although the long strings of numbers will be different):

 ```
-match $x isa person, has name $n; select $x, $n;
 $x id "ENTITY-person-89b823a0-606d-434d-a533-1e172b90c7bc" isa person; $n value "Topsy" isa name;
 $x id "ENTITY-person-afd29319-ff33-4b0c-b7e3-63d04ac81dcf" isa person; $n value "Tim" isa name;
 ```

-If you see the above output then congratulations!
+If you do see the above output then congratulations!
 You have set up Grakn.

 You can now open [localhost:4567](http://localhost:4567) in your browser to start the visualiser, which provides a graphical dashboard on a graph.